kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 Try to match these fields excactly to avoid getting into a confusing situation later 🙂

-Double check `Schema.sql` file to ensure the table schema looks like this below.
-You can also safely just paste this snippet into the **Schema.sql** file.
+To be guaranteed an excact copy of this table, you can also safely paste this snippet into the **Schema.sql** file.

 ```bash
 -- Your database schema.
 Use the Schema Designer at http://localhost:8001/ to add some tables.